panxingxin16/multi-omics-R-loops/README.md

 # multi-omics-R-loops
-Paper "Multi-omics to characterize the functional relationships of R-loops with epigenetic modifications, RNAPII transcription and gene expression"
+This repository is for the paper "Multi-omics to characterize the functional relationships of R-loops with epigenetic modifications, RNAPII transcription and gene expression"